OZTaekOppa/FastaHandler/README.md

 ### multi2singleline
 - To convert a multi-fasta (multiline) into a single-line fasta.
 	+ Requirement: The script of Python/bash requires a Python library.
-	+ Input: Fasta file generated from buttery-eel pipeline.
+	+ Input: A multiline fasta file.
 	+ Output: A single-line fasta.

 Example usage